5jotters/vRF-briefing/docs/LocalProcedures.md

 ● TEXACO (NORTHERN TANKER KC-135):    PRESET #13 268.0 UHF

-● INTERFLIGHT: PRESET VHF #X, according to the assigned frequency in the Commcard.
+● INTERFLIGHT: PRESET VHF #X, according to the assigned frequency in the COMMCARD

 All formations will request weather info on ATIS 270.100.
-If ground control is available, all formation will ask for taxi on GND frequency.
-In other case, TWR frequency will be used for taxi and departure.
+If ground control is available, Taxi will be requested in GND frequency.
+Otherwise, TWR frequency will be used for taxi and departure.

 ### 2.  **TAXI**